-B. THE 2000s BRING HUGE LOSSES.
-HORRIBLE INVESTMENT PERFORMANCE AND FUNDING DEFICITS the financial condition and liquidity of the Funds were seriously threatened and far worse than was publicly known.
+Funds' assets).
+After these losses, the trustees received studies which revealed that the financial condition and liquidity of the Funds were seriously threatened and far worse than was publicly known.
 The trustees had been utilizing outmoded, unrealistic and even false actuarial estimates and assumptions about the Pension Plans' key demographics, i.e., retiree rates, longevity, new hires, wage increases, inflation.
 For example, Trustees used an assumed 4.5% yearly governmental payroll growth when new hiring rates were near zero or negative and interest rates were too.
-Most importantly, KRS' assumed annual rate of investment return ("AARIR") of 7.75% was not realistic.5 Nevertheless, Trustees and other Defendants continued to use assumptions that were proven to be dead wrong by the actual figures established since 2000.
-From 2000 through to date, the Funds' cumulative moving average annual rate of return has never even come close to that "assumption."
-That is not a mistake or a bad estimate.
-It is deliberate concealment.
+Most importantly, KRS' assumed annual rate of investment return ("AARIR") of 7.75% was not realistic.
+Nevertheless, Trustees and other Defendants continued to use assumptions that were proven to be dead wrong by the actual figures.